GitFlaviobc/Libft/README.md

   <a href = "#function">Functions</a> -
   <a href = "#how">How to use</a> -
   <a href = "#test">Tests</a> -
+  <a href = "#update">Update</a> -
   <a href = "#author">Author</a>
 </p>

 <a name="intro"/> <h2> Intro </h2> </a>
-- This was my first project at école 42 SP after their basecamp (3 weeks of intense learning.
+- This was my first project at école 42 SP after their basecamp (3 weeks of intense code learning.
 Where I learned C and shell commands for the first time).
 - The hardest part of the project was to get all the information from the basecamp and put together to create the library.
 I had to make sure that my base was good, so I could move forward to bigger projects.
 - I learned about Libraries, Header Files, Makefile.
 - Also I challenge myself to do the bonus and learned about Structs and Linked List.